 Why Chiavari Chairs are Event Industry Kings

 They’re everywhere, and for good reason.
 Chiavari chairs— with their elegant structure, lightweight design, and event flexibility—have been industry kings for years.
 That would be hundreds of years, in fact!
+They’re also an important staple in any event professional’s inventory.
 Here’s a little history on their design—and why we keep coming back to the event rental industry.

 A Little History